 With a portable card payment machine from TRANSAX, you can process payments anywhere on your premises thanks to the Bluetooth connection.
-They’re lightweight but tough, and handle all cards efficiently with rapid receipt delivery.
+Our contactless card payment machines are lightweight but tough.
+They can handle all cards efficiently with rapid receipt delivery.

 For no-fuss versatility and ease of use, our portable card payment machines are hard to beat.

 To get a quote or advice, simply telephone 0345 601 4486 or fill in the form.

 The iWL252 is one of the world’s smallest and lightest card machines on the market.
 From pay-at-table to taking payments at the bar or reception, its wide back-lit keypad display and colour LCD screen allow easy reading and use in any environment.

 Available with contactless and mobile payments as standard, the Bluetooth connection means the machine can be taken to your customer – in your premises – to accept payment (within 100m radius of the base station).

 Rugged enough to cope with the toughest working environment, the Bluetooth connection uses a base station that connects to the payments network via an IP/Broadband or standard telephone line (PSTN).